Roundy123/CalendarGeneratorAPI/README.md

 ## Installation

 Requires [Docker](https://www.docker.com/) to be installed.
-Once installed first build an image then run it:
+Clone the repository then build an image and run it:

 ```
 sudo docker build -t myimage .